gskielian/epic-arduino-curriculum/Brainstorm.md

 hello world
 * blinking led
   * different types of leds
   * mysterious non-blinking leds (segue to next section)
-* tv-b-gone -- must give spiel
+* tv-b-gone -- must give spiel (followed by learn to solder hackathon -- remember to bring a lot of leadsolder for the fumes)

+How to use I2C:
+* Adafruit RGB Strips
+* Gyroscope and sensor control
+* I2C Sensor and Readouts
+* I2C spider

 Learn to Solder Hackathon:
   * Mitch Altman's soldering guide for sale